TARP-Fake-News-Identification-Portal/extension-py-js/README.md

 ---

-to add color to the button we request the color value from storage.
+1. to add color to the button we request the color value from storage.
 The color is set as the background color of the button.
 This file is included in the script tag in popup.html.

+2. we define a click eventListener for the changeColor button.
+When the button is clicked we inject setPageBackgroundColor function into the current page.
+The content of this function will be executed as [programmatically injected content script](https://developer.chrome.com/docs/extensions/mv3/content_scripts/#programmatic) inside the current page.
+It turns the background color of the page the same color as the button.